kengibson1111/go-stdlib/container/ring/gostdlib-container-ring-prev/README.md

 # container/ring - prev

 This example emphasizes the use of Prev().
-Prev() should not move the main list pointer.
+Prev() should move the main list pointer.